Sonia Bompastor: Professional career

 Bompastor's professional career began with ESOF Vendée La Roche-sur-Yon in 2000.
 She scored seven goals over her two years with the club before moving to Montpellier HSC in 2002.

-At Montpellier, Bompastor blossomed and scored 38 goals over four seasons while helping the club win league titles in 2004 and 2005, as well as the Challenge de France (women's version of the Coupe de France).
+At Montpellier, Bompastor blossomed and scored 38 goals over four seasons while helping the club win league titles in 2004 and 2005, as well as the 2006 Challenge de France (women's version of the Coupe de France).
+In that 2005-06 campaign, Montpellier also reached the UEFA Women's Cup semi-finals.

-Olympique Lyonnais was the next destination for Bompastor, for whom she joined in the summer of 2006.
-She became an important part of the squads that won back-to-back league titles in 2007 and 2008, and of the squad that won the Challenge de France in 2008.
-This gave her six titles in a span of four years, equal to teammates Camille Abily and Élodie Thomis who were also a part of the same Montpellier squad Bompastor previously had played for.
+Lyon was the next destination for Bompastor, for whom she joined in the summer of 2006.
+She became an important part of the side that won back-to-back league titles in 2006-07 and 2007-08, also winning the Challenge de France in 2008 to complete a domestic double.
+This gave her six titles in a span of four years, equal to teammates Camille Abily and Élodie Thomis, who were also a part of the same Montpellier team Bompastor had previously played for.

 On 24 September 2008, Bompastor was selected to join the new United States-based women's soccer league, Women's Professional Soccer, after her American playing rights were chosen by Washington Freedom in the 2008 WPS International Draft.
-Her Olympique Lyonnais teammate Louisa Necib was also chosen by the Freedom.
+Her Lyon teammate Louisa Nécib was also chosen by the Freedom.
 In the 2009 Women's Professional Soccer season, Bompastor appeared in 19 games (all starts, 1709 total minutes) and scored four goals with six assists.
+She was included in the league's all-star team in each of her two seasons with Washington Freedom.

-Following the conclusion of the season, she was loaned to D1 Féminine side Paris Saint-Germain.
+Following the conclusion of the season, she returned to France with a loan move to D1 Féminine side Paris Saint-Germain, for whom she scored an impressive ten goals in 13 league games.
+In 2010, Bompastor confirmed she would re-join Lyon ahead of the 2010-11 season, where she reunited with former Montpellier coach Patrice Lair.